299: No Such Thing As A Conscientious Brunette

 one in ten recruits failed because of that.

 Of the two million people who were rejected from the army, that was the main reason.
+And a few sources, a few sources say 12, there are quite a lot of saying six as well.

 So, yeah.

-And one of the other reasons in war was certainly in the Civil War where they had a similar problem, is you would load one shot in each gun, and to get your shot out, you had to rip it open with your teeth, right?
+And one of the other reasons in war was, certainly in the Civil War where they had a similar problem, is you would load one shot in each gun and to get your shot out, you had to rip it open with your teeth, right?

-sucking on it.
+sucking on it until

-So I read in the Civil War, so you know if you are disqualified from going to war,
+So, I read in the Civil War: so, you know, if you are disqualified from going to war,

 the category you're given is 4F.
+That's what they say.

-You're a 4F, 4F, and that means you're not able to go.
+You're a 4F, and that means you're not able to go.
+And this is for modern-day war as well.

-And it's suggested, and I say it's suggested because it's probably definitely not true
+And it's suggested, and I say it's suggested because it's probably definitely not true.

-that the 4F stands for four front teeth,
+That the 4F stands for four front teeth,

 four fangs.

+As in, and what they're saying, you didn't have those four?
 If you didn't have those four, you can't go to war because you can't bite open the clip for your gun.

 There was quite a disparity in the Civil War between the two sides, though, teeth-wise,